-1 Introduction
+1. Introduction

 The surface quasi-geostrophic (SQG) equations provide an accurate model for the motion of rapidly rotating stratified fluids near horizontal boundaries.
-In the atmospheric context there is a body of work applying the SQG equations to the dynamics of surface temperature anomalies (Müller et al. (1989), Schär & Davies (1990), Ambaum & Athanasiadis (2007)) and also to the dynamics of tropopause height anomalies (Juckes (1994), Juckes (1995), Juckes (1999), Tulloch & Smith (2006)).
-More recently their application to upper-level ocean dynamics has also been demonstrated (Lapeyre & Klein (2006)).
+In the atmospheric context, there is a body of work applying the SQG equations to the dynamics of surface-temperature anomalies (Müller, et al., 1989; Schär and Davies, 1990; Ambaum and Athanasiadis, 2007) and also to the dynamics of tropopause-height anomalies (Juckes, 1994, 1995, 1999; Tulloch and Smith, 2006).
+More recently their application to upper-level ocean dynamics has also been demonstrated (Lapeyre and Klein, 2006).

-The model consists of 2-dimensional advection of the boundary temperature field under the assumption of uniform potential vorticity in the fluid interior.
-The surface streamfunction is related to the surface temperature field by a Green's function which decays like 1/r, see (4).
-This induces a more localised dynamics compared to the more familiar barotropic vorticity equation which has a Green's function with a $-\log r$ decay.
-The 1/r Green's function is the same as the full 3-dimensional quasi-geostrophic flow and the SQG system does exhibit flavours of 3-dimensional flows despite its 2-dimensional form (Constantin et al. (1994)).
+The model consists of two-dimensional advection of the boundary-temperature field under the assumption of uniform potential vorticity in the fluid interior.
+The surface streamfunction is related to the surface-temperature field by a Green's function that decays like 1/r (see (4) later).
+This induces a more localized dynamics compared with the more familiar barotropic vorticity equation, which has a Green's function with a $-\log r$ decay.
+The 1/r Green's function is the same as the full three-dimensional quasi-geostrophic flow, and the SQG system exhibits flavours of three-dimensional flows despite its two-dimensional form (Constantin, et al., 1994).

-Here we investigate the striking 'curdling' at small scales which is apparent in many SQG turbulence simulations (Pierrehumbert et al. (1994), Held et al. (1995), Juckes (1995)).
-This curdling is an explanation for the instability of filamentary stratospheric intrusions as well as surface temperature features.
-The production and stretching of filamentary structures is a ubiquitous feature of 2-dimensional fluid flows, providing a mechanism for the transport of enstrophy to small scales.
-In the SQG case, however, the filaments appear prone to instability leading to their break up and the subsequent formation of smaller scale vortices.
+Here we investigate the striking 'curdling' at small scales that is apparent in many SQG turbulence simulations (Pierrehumbert, et al., 1994; Held, et al., 1995; Juckes, 1995).
+This curdling is an explanation for the instability of filamentary stratospheric intrusions as well as surfacetemperature features.
+The production and stretching of filamentary structures is a ubiquitous feature of twodimensional fluid flows, providing a mechanism for the transport of enstrophy to small scales.
+In the SQG case, however, the filaments appear prone to instability, leading to their break-up and the subsequent formation of smallerscale vortices.
 These vortices in turn shed smaller filaments themselves and the process repeats to ever smaller scales.
-The smaller scale SQG filaments have larger perturbation growth rates, see below, and therefore this process can potentially accelerate, resulting in intense activity at small scales on very short time scales, hence the curdling.
+The smaller-scale SQG filaments have larger perturbation growth rates (see below) and therefore this process can potentially accelerate, resulting in intense activity at small scales on very short time-scales, hence the curdling.

 The stability of an isolated SQG temperature filament was studied in detail by Juckes (1995).
-In this paper we investigate the filament instability under typical turbulence conditions by considering separately the effects of external straining and shearing flows.
-Such flows provide a first order approximation to the general tendency of the large scale components of flows to form, stretch, thin and shear smaller scale filamentary structures.
+In this article we investigate the filament instability under typical turbulence conditions by considering separately the effects of external straining and shearing flows.
+Such flows provide a first-order approximation to the general tendency of the large-scale components of flows to form, stretch, thin and shear smallerscale filamentary structures.

 That external flows can strongly affect fluid dynamic instabilities has long been understood.
-Dritschel (1989) and Dritschel et al. (1991) study the most basic cases of a barotropic vorticity filament in shear and strain respectively, and we follow a similar methodology in this study.
-They find that suitably strong shear or strain can completely stabilise vorticity filaments.
-Other studies have subsequently applied these ideas to the stability of frontal potential vorticity anomalies in the atmosphere (e.g. Dacre & Gray (2006), Bishop & Thorpe (1994)).
+Dritschel (1989) and Dritschel, et al. (1991) study the most basic cases of a barotropic vorticity filament in shear and strain respectively, and we follow a similar methodology in this study.
+They find that suitably strong shear or strain can completely stabilize vorticity filaments.
+Other studies have subsequently applied these ideas to the stability of frontal potential vorticity anomalies in the atmosphere (Bishop and Thorpe, 1994; Dacre and Gray, 2006).